nanoskript/vrm-rigify/README.md

    <img src="docs/enable.png" width="256px">

+6. Ensure the addons `Import-Export: VRM format` and `Rigging: Rigify` are also enabled.
-6. In the same `Blender Preferences` window, go to `Interface`.
+7. In the same `Blender Preferences` window, go to `Interface`.
-7. Check the box labelled `Developer Extras`.
+8. Check the box labelled `Developer Extras`.
 This is necessary to show the addon's commands in Blender's operator search menu:

    <img src="docs/developer.png" width="384px">